 Every blog post or write-up I’ve read in the past week all started the exact same way ‘it’s that time of the year again’, but why?
 It’s almost like there was a general consensus (I obviously didn’t take part in) by everyone to write the exact same way, and about the same thing; New Year resolutions.
 Funny enough, people have been writing like this every New Year period for the past, only God knows how long; and I’m very pressed about it.
 I thought there was an unspoken rule to leave that phrase back in 2001?
-Obviously nobody else got that memo but me.
+Obviously, nobody else got that memo but me.

 Now that that’s out of the way, how are you on this dry and dusty day?
 Can you believe it’s almost the beginning of a new year?
 Another 365, just for you.
-I don’t know where I stand on this whole beginning and end of a decade thing, so please correct me if I’m wrong (of which I most likely am because my math is rubbish), but isn’t the decade supposed to end next year?
+I don’t know where I stand on this whole beginning and end of a decade thing, so please correct me if I’m wrong (of which I most likely am because my maths is rubbish), but isn’t the decade supposed to end next year?
 I thought that was how this thing worked, you count in 10’s.
 Whose brilliant idea was it to ‘end the decade’ at 19, instead of 20?
-When you count, you don’t get to 9 and assume its 10?
+When you count, you don’t get to 9 and assume it’s 10?
 You follow through.
 Even CNN is confused about the whole decade thing, as some people believe we may be celebrating the decade one year too early.
-Either ways, the past couple of years have brought us nothing but memorable moments.
+Either way, the past couple of years have brought us nothing but memorable moments.

 Who can forget when Lady gaga wore meat to the VMA’s back in 2010, I’m fairly certain the first iPad was released that same year.
 Then the wedding of life ( Prince Harry and Kate Middleton) that had Nigerians in Nigeria seriously pressed.
-After that, everyone started planking and pouring ice water on each other because ALS challenge.
-The 10’s were also the year of the great boom: Instagram, Twitter and WhatsApp exploded, taking social networking to another level.
+After that, everyone started planking and pouring ice water on each other because of ALS challenge.
+The 10’s were also the year of the great boom: Instagram, Twitter, and WhatsApp exploded, taking social networking to another level.
 I feel both Jack and Mark Zuckerberg owe Nigerians thank you notes for making their apps pop all through.
-Social media influencers left, right and centre.
-Mazi Ibe and Pamilore can’t even say anything bad about it; the year’s have been outstanding for the likes of them.
+Social media influencers left, right and center.
+Mazi Ibe and Pamilore can’t even say anything bad about it; the years have been outstanding for the likes of them.

-The rise of you-tubers, opening up another stream of income, the successful but not so successful ‘occupy Nigeria’ protests, the fall of Mo’ hits records, the separation of psquare, the numerous tankers that burnt at different times, Boko haram putting Nigeria in a choke hold, the terrorist attacks in the UK, sex for grades, President Buhari, corkscrewww and so much more.
+The rise of you-tubers, opening up another stream of income, the successful but not so successful ‘occupy Nigeria’ protests, the fall of Mo’ hits records, the separation of psquare, the numerous tankers that burnt at different times, Boko haram putting Nigeria in a chokehold, the terrorist attacks in the UK, sex for grades, President Buhari, corkscrewww and so much more.
 One thing is certain though, the years waved in mixed reactions.
 That being said, may the New Year be better.
 Truth is, if you don’t make a conscious effort to change, you’re going to remain exactly the same.
 Irrespective of how you spend your crossover i.e. church or otherwise or how many resolutions you make to break, you owe it to yourself to do better.
 Have a glorious 2020.
 Peace and Love.